Tag Archive for: mountains

 El Western Resort Wedding Photos Becky and Kyle

-This past Saturday, I stepped in to create the Ennis Montana El Western Resort Wedding Photography Day of Becky and Kyle.
+This past Saturday, I stepped in last minute to photograph the El Western Resort Wedding day of Becky and Kyle in Ennis Montana.

 Sometimes in life, you can’t always plan for the unexpected.

 I woke up to an early morning message from a photographer friend of mine.
 Overnight she had become quite ill and woke up the morning of her client’s wedding day unable to work it.
 That is a nightmare situation for any working creative.
-Thankfully, here in southwest Montana, there is a strong community of supportive, talented wedding photographers who when called upon, strive to help out one another.
+Thankfully, here in southwest Montana, there is a strong community of supportive, talented wedding photographers.
+When called upon, we strive to help out one another.

 Luckily, I was available and took over the reins for her agreeing to photograph her client’s El Western Resort wedding.

-It makes me proud that I live amongst a community of wedding professionals that go the distance for their clients and help each other out to provide the best service possible for wedding couples having their celebrations in southwest Montana.
+It makes me proud that I live amongst a community of wedding professionals that go the distance for their clients.
+By helping each other out, we are able to provide the best service possible for wedding couples having their celebrations in southwest Montana.

 While it wasn’t ideal news for bride Becky and groom Kyle to find out the morning of their wedding day, they understood and were grateful for the help.